OpenStickCommunity/Hardware/3D Prints/OSBMX v2/README.md

 ## Board design choices

-There is a new PCB design that will be added to the repo as I get them in from JLC and ensure they function as intended.
+There is a new PCB design for the OSBMX v2.

 The original PCBs from the OSBMX v1 will work just fine on the v2 (lets be honest, most of us have 100+ of these kicking around).